benwr/cosp/readme.md

 This is a project I'm working on to replicate the [Course of Study Planner] (http://www.univhonors.vt.edu/html/cosp.html) in use by University Honors at Virginia Tech.
-It's licensed under the MIT license (found in license.txt).
+It's made available under the MIT license (found in license.txt).

 ## Design ##